Transformation…Becoming More Like Christ (Romans 12:1-2)

 One of the most valuable lessons I have learned in life is to never sell my struggles short.
 They may be uncomfortable.
 They may cause great pain.
 But they always do me more good than harm.
 This is God’s purpose behind the struggles we face in life.
 Without them, we couldn’t survive.
 I will even go a step further and say that without them, we can’t thrive in the Christian life.
 We must learn to patiently endure them instead of looking for an easy way out.
 That is the way to fly.

-PRAYER: Father, teach me that I may know how to be more Christlike so I may please You and that You would be glorified.
-I know that I will never accomplish this with out the Holy Spirit.
-So right now I yield to Him.
+PRAYER: Father, teach me that I may know how to be more Christlike that I may please You and that You would be glorified.
+I know that I will never accomplish this without the Holy Spirit.
+So, right now I yield to Him.
 In Jesus name, Amen!